Join our Cascades to Rockies Capital Campaign to preserve a critical piece of wildlands

 For our new Cascades to Rockies Capital Campaign to be successful, we need to raise $4.75 million by October 2021.

-We started raising funds last month, and already more than $2.7 million has been pledged.
-Included in this is a million dollar gift from a long-time Conservation Northwest donor and over $500,000 from The Nature Conservancy.
+[UPDATED] We started raising funds in April 2021, and $4.35 million has been pledged as of September 3rd.
+Included in this is a million dollar gift from a long-time Conservation Northwest donor and $925,000 from The Nature Conservancy.
 The continued support of our donors and partners is essential for this effort.

 I look forward to celebrating soon the completion of this great win for wildlife conservation, cultural persistence, and justice.